If you do not believe us, The White House Boys, then do you believe the words from your own peers on the flogging and abuse at

 By Reporters: Erick Kopp, Joy Reese Shaw, Addie Summers CLICK THIS LINK

-For picture of the whip and paddle used by the institution go to this link.
+Picture of the whip and paddle used by the institution held by O.J.
+Keller sent to stop flogging by Governor Kirk in 1968

 A NOTATION ON CORPORAL PUNISHMENT